opennebraska/watchlaws.org/README.md

 Steps:

-1. Clone the repo and change into directory
+1. Clone this repo and change into directory

 2. Install Composer dependencies\
    `composer install`